SolderedElectronics/Inkplate-documentation/source/gui-designer.rst

 Using fonts
 ###########
     | Our editor does not include fonts, that needs to be done locally.
-    | Easiest way is to use fonts already included in library, see https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts
+    | Easiest way is to use fonts already included in library, see `tutorial <https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts>`_ draw
     | for list.
     |
     | User specifies font size in pixels, for rendering in editor, using default Arial font, while